1AVINASH/theory/encryption.md

 * Since we have only 10 numeric digits, we use 6 letters as well to represent 16 symbols in hexadecimal systems
     * 0-9, A = 10, B = 11, C = 12, D = 13, E = 14, F = 15
 * To represent 1111 of binary in hexadecimal, we will just need 1 symbol (F).
 Hence, to represent a number of 4 symbols, we just need 1 symbol.
 Hence, 32 bits can be represented in just 8 symbols in hexadecimal

+### HMAC (Hash based Message Authentication Code)
+* Hashing: A hash function takes an input and produces a fixed-size output (a hash or digest).
+Hash are usually one way
+* MAC (Message Authentication Code): A mac is used to verify both the integrity (that the message hasn't been tampered with) and the authenticity (that the message came from a legitimate sender) of a message
+* Keyed Hash: HMAC enhances a regular hash function by incorporating a secret key.
+Instead of just hashing the data, HMAC mixes the secret key with the data before hashing.
+This means that only someone who possesses the exact same secret key can re-create the correct hash for a given message